Dularian/Diazzo/README.md

 ## Can I install this?

 The answer is yes.
-The only things missing are the source files for various dropdowns in the app for finding the course.
+The only things missing are the json blob files for various dropdowns in the app for finding the course.
 I targeted this app for Android and Windows, so I will show you how to run via Windows.
 Hopefully soon I can get this on the Google Play Store.